Date(s) - Sunday, July 1, 2018 - Sunday, July 29, 2018

 Non-US students who will need a visa please contact Claudine.

 For longer weekend trips students can visit Pagosa Hot Springs, Durango and Mesa Verde in one weekend, and Taos, Santa Fe and Albuquerque on another weekend.

 There are 3 rate options depending on how soon you make your full payment.
 Friends, partners or family coming together can each receive 10% off the full tuition fee.
 Youth from 12-18 receive a 20% discount off tuition and children under 12 receive a 50% discount off of tuition.
 Please inquire for families coming with young children, as childcare may be arranged with local babysitters onsite.
 Please note that discounts are not cumulative meaning you will get the best one discount you qualify for at the time of payment.
 For example, if you come with a family member and pay by March 1st, your best discount is the Very Early Bird Rate each.
 After March 1st the best discount would be the 10% tuition discount, etc.

 The rates below are for free camping, which is all that we can provide.
 If for any reason you prefer to commute from Boncarbo or Trinidad then please contact us for adjusted rate.

 Early Bird Rate: USD$1900 by May 1st, 2018

-A 50% non-refundable deposit will hold your spot with the rest due by June 1st at the latest.
-If you pay by the Early Bird dates your balance will be calculated accordingly.
+A 50% non-refundable deposit will hold your spot with the rest due by May 1st for the Early Bird Rate or June 1st for the Standard Rate at the latest.

-U.S. students can pay online using Paypal or Venmo (free if you pay with a bank transfer, or add 3% fee to your payment if using credit card).
+U.S. students can pay online using Paypal or Venmo.
 International students can use Paypal (5% fee) or Transferwise (free in Europe or 1%-2% fee outside of Europe).
 Students can also make a free U.S. or European Bank Deposit.
 Please contact email@example.com to register for the course and for payment information.

 Location: Jen's Mountain Homestead